Germany, Israel condemn Palestinian president's Holocaust remarks | Politics

 German Chancellor Olaf Scholz voiced disgust on Wednesday at remarks by Palestinian President Mahmoud Abbas that the German leader said diminished the importance of the Holocaust, while Israel accused Abbas of telling a "monstrous lie".

-In response to a storm of criticism, Abbas issued a statement calling Nazi Germany's Holocaust, in which six million Jews were killed, "the most heinous crime in modern human history".
-He said his remark was not intended to deny the singularity of the Holocaust but to highlight "the crimes and massacres committed against the Palestinian people since the Nakba at the hands of Israeli forces".
+In response to the outcry, Abbas issued a statement calling Nazi Germany's Holocaust, in which 6 million Jews were killed, "the most heinous crime in modern human history".
+He said his remark on Tuesday was not intended to deny the singularity of the Holocaust but to highlight "the crimes and massacres committed against the Palestinian people since the Nakba at the hands of Israeli forces".

-Dozens of Palestinians have also been killed in clashes with Israeli security forces in the occupied West Bank, while there have been a number of attacks on Israelis, including an incident on Sunday when eight people were wounded on a bus carrying Jewish worshippers in Jerusalem.
-Palestinians seek an independent state in territories captured by Israel in the 1967 Middle East war.
+Dozens of Palestinians have also been killed in clashes with Israeli security forces in the occupied West Bank, while there have been a number of attacks on Israelis.
+Palestinians seek statehood in territories captured by Israel in the 1967 Middle East war.
 Negotiations have been frozen since 2014.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)